nodejscn/node-api-cn/stream/transform_flush_callback.md

-* `callback` {Function} A callback function (optionally with an error argument) to be called when remaining data has been flushed.
+* `callback` {Function} A callback function (optionally with an error argument and data) to be called when remaining data has been flushed.

-*Note*: **This function MUST NOT be called by application code directly.** It should be implemented by child classes, and called only by the internal Readable class methods only.
+*Note*: This function MUST NOT be called by application code directly.
+It should be implemented by child classes, and called only by the internal Readable class methods only.